Congregation Anshai Emeth: New temples in 1880 and 1898

 The congregation constructed a new temple on Fulton in 1880.
 Rabbi Isaac Mayer Wise, founder of American Reform Judaism, attended the dedication.
 In 1896, the temple on Fulton was destroyed by fire.
 A new temple was erected on the corner of Monroe and Hancock.
-Erected in 1898 of Lake Superior sandstone, the cornerstone was laid on March 2, 1898 and was dedicated on September 9, 1898; Rabbi Wise attended the dedication.
+Erected in 1898 of Lake Superior sandstone, the cornerstone was laid on March 2, 1898, and was dedicated on September 9, 1898; Rabbi Wise attended the dedication.
 This Gothic Revival style temple served the congregation until 1967.
 The Fulton building was sold to the Christian Assembly Church.
+Charles S. Levi served as rabbi from 1898 to 1912.

 1958 bombing

 On October 14, 1958, a crude pipe bomb exploded in the stairwell of the rear annex and shafted a basement door and a dozen windows.
 An identical, unexploded pipe bomb had been found 16 months earlier at the Agudas Achim synagogue's construction site, at the corner of War Memorial and Sheridan.
 Police chief Bernard Kennedy dismissed anti-Semitism as the motive, citing "mental derangement" instead.
 Rabbi Joseph L. Ginsberg stated he believed it had some connection to a bombing of an Atlanta synagogue days earlier.
 FBI special agent Robert D. Gibbons of the Springfield, Illinois office investigated.
 President Eisenhower commented that the bombing was "a shocking and deplorable thing."
 There were approximately 700 members in October 1958.
 As of December 1958, the crime was still unsolved.